joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 	      - Monday Morning
 	      - Warm Ways

-And here's our beginning Band data classes:
+And here's our beginning Band data classes as they exist in `try_1.kt`:

 <?prettify?>